MotivatedCreation/JPSFetchedResultsCollection/README.md

 ```
 --
 ### Empty Sections
 Create empty sections by adding a JPSEmptyFetchedResultsController to the array passed in to the constructor.
-JPSEmptyFetchedResultsController conforms to NSFetchedResultsSectionInfo.
+JPSEmptyFetchedResultsController contains a custom object called JPSEmptyFetchedResultsSectionInfo that conforms to NSFetchedResultsSectionInfo.
 This way you can give the empty section a name, indexTitle, etc.
 ```
-let emptyFetchedResultsController = JPSEmptyFetchedResultsController() emptyFetchedResultsController.name = "Empty Section"
+let emptyFetchedResultsController = JPSEmptyFetchedResultsController() emptyFetchedResultsController.emptySection.name = "Empty Section"
-emptyFetchedResultsController.indexTitle = "Empty Index Title"
+emptyFetchedResultsController.emptySection.indexTitle = "Empty Index Title"
 ```
 --
 ### Fetching